shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/developing/sgtk-script-authentication.md

 # How do I work with authentication and login credentials in custom scripts?

 ## Error Message
-If you're seeing an error like the one below coming from your script, then it means your script is not authorized to talk to your Shotgun site.
+If you're seeing an error like the one below coming from your script, then it means your script is not authorized to talk to your {% include product %} site.

 ```text
 tank.errors.TankError: Missing required script user in config '/path/to/your/project/config/core/shotgun.yml'